enarjord/passivbot_binance_isolated_margin_legacy/README.md

                 "phase_out": true
             },
             "DDD/BTC": {},
-            "EEE/BTC": {                                      # will liquidate any holdings
+            "EEE/BTC": {                                      # if both long and shrt are false, will liquidate any holdings to btc over time
                 "long": false,
                 "shrt": false
             }